 Value Score of less than or equal to B: Our research shows that stocks with a Value Score of A or B when combined with a Zacks Rank #1 or 2 offer the best upside potential.

-Popular, Inc. BPOP is a diversified, publicly owned bank holding company.
-This Zacks Rank #2 stock has expected year-over-year earnings growth of roughly 23.7% for the current year and a Value Score of A. You can see the complete list of today’s Zacks #1 Rank stocks here.
+Qiwi plc QIWI operates as a provider of next generation payment services primarily in Russia and the CIS.
+This Zacks Rank #1 company has an expected year-over-year earnings growth rate of 33.1% for 2020 and a Value Score of B. You can see the complete list of today’s Zacks #1 Rank stocks here.

-Edison International EIX is a generator and distributor of electric power, as well as a provider of energy services and technologies, including renewable energy.
-This Zacks Rank #2 stock has an expected year-over-year earnings growth rate of 8.8% for the current year and a Value Score of A.
+DXP Enterprises, Inc. DXPE provides innovative pumping solutions, supply chain services as well as maintenance, repair, operating and production services.
+This Zacks Rank #2 stock has expected year-over-year earnings growth of 10.5% for 2020 and a Value Score of A.

-Applied Optoelectronics, Inc. AAOI designs, develops and manufactures advanced optical devices, packaged optical components, optical subsystems, laser transmitters and fiber optic transceivers.
-This Zacks Rank #2 stock has an expected year-over-year earnings growth rate of 33.4% for the current year and a Value Score of A.
+Legg Mason, Inc. LM is a global asset management firm focused on the growth and preservation of its clients' capital through its proprietary mutual funds and separately-managed accounts.
+This Zacks Rank #2 company has an expected year-over-year earnings growth rate of 1,057.9% for the current fiscal year and a Value Score of A.

-MDU Resources Group, Inc. MDU provides value-added natural resource products and related services that are essential to energy and transportation infrastructure.
-This Zacks Rank #2 stock has an expected year-over-year earnings growth rate of 10.1% for the current year and a Value Score of B.
+Schweitzer-Mauduit International, Inc. SWM is a leading global provider of engineered solutions & advanced materials.
+This Zacks Rank #2 stock has an expected year-over-year earnings growth rate of 7.1% for 2020 and a Value Score of B.

 You can get the rest of the stocks on this list by signing up now for your 2-week free trial to the Research Wizard and start using this screen in your own trading.
 Further, you can also create your own strategies and test them first before taking the investment plunge.